-As with safety issues, vehicle value is not affected all that much by whether or not your vehicle is FWD or RWD.
-If you’ve noticed a trend here, it’s because there is virtually no difference in these two standard drive train systems from the standpoint of an insurance company.
-It is only the difference between 2WD and 4WD that is really significant.
+There is virtually no difference in these two standard drive train systems (FWD and RWD) from the standpoint of an insurance company.
+It is only the difference between 2WD and 4WD that is significant.

 4WD vehicles tend to be considerably more expensive than 2WD vehicles.